-Could ‘Days Of Our Lives Be Canceled’?
-Rumors Fly Megyn Kelly’s New Talk Show Is Taking Over The Time Slot
+Could ‘Days Of Our Lives’ Be Canceled?
+Rumors Fly That Megyn Kelly’s New Talk Show Is Taking Over The Time Slot

 — Nancy Lee Grahn (@NancyLeeGrahn) January 6, 2017

 A source that is connected to Days of Our Lives is speaking out and saying that several people on the cast were told that this season would be the last one.
 Days has been airing almost every weekday since Nov.
-8, 1965, making it one of the longest-running scripted shows out there.
+8, 1965, making it one of the longest-running scripted shows on TV.
 Right now, Days of Our Lives is being renewed on a yearly basis, but they have been doing it this way for a while now.
 They are good for 2017, but nothing is confirmed for Days after this year is done.
-The source is saying that they have been told that Days of Our Lives won’t be around in 2018, but of course, so far NBC isn’t confirming anything.
+The source is saying that they have been told that Days of Our Lives won’t be around in 2018, but so far, NBC isn’t confirming anything.
 They probably won’t be saying anything until it is definite.

 NBC News chairman Andrew Lack did offer Megyn Kelly a daytime news show that would also be a discussion show.
-This would mean that NBC needs an hour long slot for her to have it air in and if Days of Our Lives ends, that would be the perfect place for her show.
-This is a prime time slot and you know that Megyn is going to get a slot where her show will get a ton of views.
+This would mean that NBC needs an hour-long slot for her to have it air in and if Days of Our Lives ends, that would be the perfect place for her show.
+This is a prime slot and you know that Megyn is going to get a slot where her show will get a ton of views.

 Days of Our Lives cast members told upcoming year could be its last amid speculation about Megyn Kelly's role at NBC https://t.co/PlBZU9sqy5 pic.twitter.com/itvQi3Qvni